aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-csv/_index.md

 ## Why should you use the Convert Table to CSV API?

-- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development, and comes with comprehensive documentation.
 Compared with building custom solutions, this significantly reduces development workload.
 - **Cost‑Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
 - **Pure data extraction without formatting**.
 - **CSV is supported by virtually every system**: